Blackfield: Blackfield I (2000–2005)

-In early 2004 the band debuted live on a couple of promotional TV performances in Israel.
-This line-up featured drummer Chris Maitland (drummer of Porcupine Tree from 1993 to 2002), who was replaced by Tomer Zidkyahu, for a European tour that followed in the Autumn of 2004.
+In early 2004, the band debuted live on a couple of promotional TV performances in Israel.
+This line-up featured drummer Chris Maitland (drummer of Porcupine Tree from 1993 to 2002), who was replaced by Tomer Zidkyahu for a European tour that followed in the autumn of 2004.
 Their first self-titled album was released in Israel and Europe in 2004, and the United States in 2005.

 Blackfield II (2006–2008)

 While the band's first album was created over a relatively long period of time, the follow-up album, Blackfield II, was created in one short burst of activity.
 Wilson and Geffen worked on their respective projects throughout the end of 2005, but in early 2006 Wilson moved to Israel for six months to work on the album.
 Wilson performed lead or co-vocals on all tracks except "Miss U", which Geffen performed all vocals on.
 The album was released in February 2007 in Europe and March 2007 in the United States.
 In the same year, keyboardist Daniel Salomon left the band to continue his successful solo career.
 Salomon was replaced by Eran Mitelman, former keyboardist for Israeli hard rock band HaYehudim.
 The band also recorded a live CD/DVD combo, titled Blackfield – Live in New York City while touring in support of Blackfield II, in March 2007.

-In a 2008 interview, Wilson discussed Blackfield's future at the time, stating "I think we're going to tentatively start working on some new songs and that's as far as we've got regarding planning.
+In a 2008 interview, Wilson discussed Blackfield's future at the time, stating, "I think we're going to tentatively start working on some new songs and that's as far as we've got regarding planning.
 I think there almost certainly will be another record.
 As with No-Man and my other projects, there's no reason to stop doing them as long as the music keeps flowing."

 Geffen-led era

 Welcome to my DNA (2009–2011)

-In January 2009, to promote his first English-language European release, Geffen went on a small tour of Europe with the Blackfield live band, including Wilson being billed as a special guest.
-Half of the set consisted of songs from the then yet to be released first English language solo album by Geffen while the rest was a selection of Blackfield songs.
+In January 2009, to promote his first English-language European release, Geffen went on a small tour of Europe with the Blackfield live band, with Wilson being billed as a special guest.
+Half of the set consisted of songs from the then yet-to-be-released first English language solo album by Geffen, while the rest was a selection of Blackfield songs.
 Wilson would also appear on three tracks from the album.

 In April 2010, Geffen and Wilson entered the studio to begin writing the follow-up to Blackfield II.
 However, this time, all songs, with the exception of the track "Waving", were written by Geffen, as Wilson had been concentrating on his second solo album, Grace for Drowning, at the same time.
-Wilson only performed lead vocals on five of the eleven tracks, but provide backing or co-vocals on several other tracks.
+Wilson only performed lead vocals on five of the eleven tracks, but provided backing or co-vocals on several other tracks.
 Their third album, Welcome to my DNA, was released on 28 March 2011 and supported by a European and North American tour following a kickoff concert in Israel.
 However, several concert dates were cancelled due to the death of Wilson's father in May 2011.